Frequently Asked Questions

 - The CEC shall notify claimants if claim packages are incomplete.
 The claimant shall supplement the incomplete claim within 10 business days.
 Failure to respond within the 10 business days will result in the cancellation of the claim.

 - The cancellation of a claim does not preclude a claimant from resubmitting a claim, but the date and time of the electronic resubmission will determine the order of review of the claim.
+The claimant must explain the changes in the re-submitted claim and how the issues for the initial rejection are addressed.

 Only Option 1 DSGS Providers, as well as utilities and FPMAs facilitating an aggregator’s administration of the program in the utility’s service territory or a direct participant’s participation in the program, may submit claims for administrative costs.
 All claim package templates can be found on our Resources page.